cashubtc/nuts/bonded-pol.md

 4. If the old keyset is inactive, the new issued MMR is exactly equal to the old issued MMR.
 5. If `deactivation_epoch` is non-null and `proposed_epoch.epoch_index >= deactivation_epoch`, the new keyset is inactive.

+Inactivity prohibits issuance but does not prohibit redemption.
+The spent MMR of an inactive, unexpired keyset MAY grow and MUST pass the same mandatory consistency proof as every other MMR transition.
 These checks make lifecycle consistency a validity condition of the epoch transition rather than an optimistic challenge.

 A keyset may disappear only under a deterministic expiry rule fixed by `verifier_program_hash`.
 A deployment MAY instead require expired keysets to remain committed indefinitely.